NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Echoing Spell.md

 You time the components of your spell with exacting precision, setting up a resonance that duplicates the spell's effects.

-If your next action is to [[Actions/Cast a Spell|Cast a Spell]] of 4th level or lower that has no duration, the spell's energy reverberates and echoes.
-You can Cast the Spell a second time before the end of your next turn without expending a spell slot.
+If your next action is to Cast a Spell of 4th rank or lower that has no duration, the spell's energy reverberates and echoes.
+You can Cast the Spell a second time before the end of your next turn without expending a spell slot

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*